puls-group/diffusion_in_slit_pores/Readme.md

 If instead `return_detailed_stats` is set to `True`, then a triple of values is returned `(R, t_sim/\tau_SPM, (sim_lt, survival_probability))`, where the first two entries are identical with the case of `return_detailed_stats=False`, but the third entry is a pair of two arrays, one with the time variable `sim_lt` and the second containing the respective survival probabilities `P(sim_lt)` that a particle within the slice at time `t=0` has not left the slice until time `sim_lt`.
 Both arrays are of equal length and contain corresponding entries.

+## The universal correction function for interface-adjacent slabs

+For slices of the system immediatel adjacent to vacuum-like interfaces (i.e. with no strong liquid-interface interactions), we also provide the script to calculate `R_LV(\nu,q)`.
+The script can be found at `./scripts/lv_correction_function.py`.